Steven_WS Admin

 Overall fitness and a well proportioned body is really what women will look for.
 And besides, these are the markers of good health!

 With that said, let's talk how you can achieve those "big gun" arms — in combination with your overall fitness, of course!
+Dissecting Your Bicep

 Your bicep muscle is responsible for moving your hand towards your shoulder.
 The bicep muscle actually consists of 3 muscles:

-* The "brachioradialis" is the connector muscle between the main bicep and the forearm muscle.
+* The "biceps brachii" is the main bicep muscle. * The "brachialis" is the outside bicep muscle. * The "brachioradialis" is the connector muscle between the main bicep and the forearm muscle.

 To develop bicep muscles, you will need some form of resistance — whether it be barbells, dumbbells, bands, cables, machines, or what have you.
 I personally do all of them.